Upcycled Badminton Shuttlecocks: What can you do with a feather shuttlecock besides play badminton with it?

-Almost every night of the week someone in my household plays badminton, whether its family nights, club nights or county level.
+Almost every night of the week, someone in my household plays badminton, whether it’s family nights, club nights or county level.
 Often they play with feather shuttlecocks.
-If you don’t play badminton you may not be aware that the feather shuttlecocks don’t last long.
-In a game players can get through quite a few of these feather birdies.
+If you don’t play badminton, you may not be aware that the feather shuttlecocks don’t last long.
+Players can get through quite a few feather birdies in a game.
 Therefore I have bags full of old shuttlecocks in my house.

-I already keep many redundant things to re-purpose and upcycle such as denim, wool and interesting packaging.
-Therefore I thought surely there must be something I can make with all these feather shuttlecocks.
+I already keep many redundant things to repurpose and upcycle, such as denim, wool, tin cans and other household waste materials.
+Therefore I thought there must be something I could make with all these feather shuttlecocks.

-This actually proved to be much a harder task than I initially thought and I really struggled to think of things to make with the old shuttlecocks.
+This proved to be a much more challenging task than I initially thought, and I struggled to think of things to make with the old shuttlecocks.

-With the shuttlecocks you can make these cute little arrows.
+With the shuttlecocks, you can make these cute little arrows.
 These arrows make a great table decoration.
-They can be used to make greeting cards and can be added wrapped presents to jazz them up a bit.
+They can be used to make greeting cards and added wrapped presents to jazz them up.